PhoebePate/STAT-172-Final/README.md

 The data file that will be called is "cleanboardgames.csv".

-One for cleaning, one for descriptive, one for predictive, etc... your README should walk a reader through your process.)

 ## Reproduce
 1. Run `Board Games Data Cleaning.R` to reproduce data cleaning steps taken.